-If you’re using Yoast SEO (for WordPress or Drupal sites), does the structured data on your website match up with what’s on your Google My Business profile?
+If you’re using Yoast SEO (for WordPress or Drupal sites), does the structured data on your website match up with what’s on your Google Business Profile?

 If your business category needs to change, or if any of that information needs to change, we’ll make suggestions here.

-Also, we’ll see how many ogle reviews you have compared to your competitors.
+Also, we’ll see how many Google reviews you have compared to your competitors.
 This is very important for local SEO, along with some other factors that we’ll talk about in the next section.

 SEO Audit Section #9: Third-Party Reviews and Citations

 In Section Nine, we’re going to look at industry specific citations and review sites.

 For local SEO clients, we’ll be looking at Yelp, and any industry-related sites.
 We’re going to assess your profiles for a few factors.

 - Are you in the right business category?

 - Does your Yelp business profile mention the specific keyword phrases you are trying to rank for?